Indian cricket team in England in 2021

-The India cricket team toured England in August and September 2021 to play five Test matches.
+The Indian cricket team toured England in August and September 2021 to play five Test matches.
 Prior to their matches against England, India played New Zealand in the 2021 ICC World Test Championship Final at the Rose Bowl in Southampton in June 2021.
 The Test series were the first matches of the 2021–2023 ICC World Test Championship.

 In May 2021, the Board of Control for Cricket in India (BCCI) made a request to the England and Wales Cricket Board (ECB) to adjust the schedule of the tour to accommodate the remaining matches of the 2021 Indian Premier League.
 However, a change would impact on tickets that have already been sold and the need to reschedule matches in The Hundred.
 On the second day of the third Test, England players wore black armbands in remembrance of former England cricketer Ted Dexter, who died on 25 August 2021.
 Likewise, on the first day of the fourth Test, Indian players wore black armbands in remembrance of former Indian cricketer Vasoo Paranjape, who died on 30 August 2021.

 The first Test of the series ended in a draw, after more than two days of play was lost across the duration of the match to rain.
 India won the second Test by 151 runs, in the final hour of the fifth day, to take a 1–0 lead in the series.
 England won the third Test by an innings and 76 runs before the lunch break on day four, levelling the series 1–1.
 It was Joe Root's 27th win as captain, the most by a captain of England in Test cricket.
 India won the fourth Test by 157 runs, to lead the series 2–1 with one match to play.

 On the morning of the scheduled start of the fifth Test of the series, both cricket boards confirmed that the match would not start on 10 September 2021, following positive COVID-19 results in the Indian team.
 The ECB then issued a statement to say that the Test match had been cancelled, as India were unable to field a side.
 Clarification on the result of the series was sent to the International Cricket Council (ICC), and the match referee Chris Broad.
 The BCCI issued a statement saying that they were working with the ECB with the aim to reschedule the match.
 In September 2021, the ECB announced that India would play a one-off Test match in 2022, ahead of India's limited-overs matches against England.
 The following month, the ECB confirmed that the rescheduled match would determine the outcome of the Test series.
 After being set a target of 378 runs, England won the fifth Test by seven wickets to record their highest successful run chase in a Test match, with the five-match series being drawn 2–2.